-The Schlern-Rosengarten Nature Park, Gruppo di Catinaccio in Italian, located between three valleys: Eggen, Tierser and Fassa is one of my favourite areas in the Dolomites.
+The Schlern-Rosengarten Nature Park, Gruppo di Catinaccio in Italian, located between three valleys: Eggen, Tierser, and Fassa is one of my favorite areas in the Dolomites.

 It sees much less footfall than other parks, but it definitely doesn’t lack in the splendid views department.

 I spent two weeks exploring the trails and via ferratas of the Rosengarten going from South to North and then back again staying at all the different backcountry huts.

 The traverse I’ve outlined below is the result of my research and has been optimized for your benefit.
 It spans 4 days and includes some of my favorite beginner and intermediate via ferratas.

 A mythical King in South Tyrol by the name of Laurin, who was a rather keen horticulturalists, admired and loved roses to death.
 He had an expansive rose garden that stretched out almost 17,000 acres.

 Unfortunately, it was the Kings rose garden that caused his demise.
 After kidnapping another king’s daughter (as one does) he put on his invisibility belt (as one does) and ran away through his rose garden.
 The soldiers, hot on his tail, managed to track him by the footprints he left on the way.